bccp/nbodykit/docs/source/catalogs/common-operations.rst

 Concatenating ``CatalogSource`` Objects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When two :class:`CatalogSource` objects have the same columns, they can be concatenated together into a single object using the :func:`nbodykit.transform.ConcatenateSources` function.
+When :class:`CatalogSource` objects have the same columns, they can be concatenated together into a single object using the :func:`nbodykit.transform.ConcatenateSources` function.
 For example,

 .. ipython:: python

-    from nbodykit.lab import *

     cat1 = UniformCatalog(nbar=50, BoxSize=1.0, seed=42)
     cat2 = UniformCatalog(nbar=150, BoxSize=1.0, seed=42)